firefly-iii/docs/docs/docs/data-importer/advanced/json.md

 ### rules

 Whether to apply your rules to the import.
-It is useful to run your rules after the import although it will significantly slow down the import.
+It is useful to run your rules after the import, although it will significantly slow down the import.
 The execution of rules can be slow when you have a lot of them.

 ### skip_form